joniles/mpxj/mkdocs/docs/howto-use-baselines.md

 ### Asta Powerproject

-When reading an Asta Powerproject schedule MPXJ will read the main schedule, and if defined, the current baseline schedule.
+When reading an Asta Powerproject schedule MPXJ will read the main schedule, and if defined and embedded in the main schedule file, the current baseline schedule.
+MPXJ will populate the attributes of the default baseline in the main project using the equivalent attributes from the baseline project, and will set the default baseline date in the main project to the baseline project's create date.

 > Note that at present MPXJ does not read all available baselines from a
 > Powerproject schedule.
 Feedback welcomed if the ability to read all baselines